mafintosh/p2p-test/README.md

 # p2p-test

-Test and report p2p connectivity on the current network
+Help collect info about P2P connectivity

 ```
 npm install -g p2p-test
 p2p-test [optional-short-message-description-of-the-network]
 ```

-It works by sending a couple of UDP packets to some known endpoints (p2p-test-1.mafintosh.com and p2p-test-2.mafintosh.com) and having the endpoints analyse them.
+It works by querying the Hyperswarm DHT and sharing the results that infers about your network with sampling server.
 You can take a look at the server here, https://github.com/mafintosh/p2p-test-server

-## Results

-The result of this survey will be published in my talk at [NodeConf Argentina](https://2016.nodeconf.com.ar) and in a following blog post about p2p hole punching.

 ## License